 TWINKLE CO SAND AND GRAVEL CUTTER BASKETS

-The Twinkle Co type of basket (WARTHOG) was developed to solve these problems by keeping oversized rocks outside the basket without plugging.
+The Twinkle Co collection of baskets was developed to solve these problems by keeping oversized rocks outside the basket without plugging.
 Twinkle Co basket openings are sized to prevent dredge pump plugging, so the opening on a 12″ dredge basket will be larger than those on an 8″ dredge basket.
-The unique design of the Twinkle basket is such that the smallest part of each opening is located at the surface of the basket.
+The unique design of a Twinkle basket is such that the smallest part of each opening is located at the surface of the basket.
 This feature causes rocks that can not pass through the opening to project above the surface of the basket where they are jostled loose as the basket rotates.
 The basket is self-cleaning.
 Moderate amounts of clay and mud will pass through the openings without plugging.

 ROTARY CUTTER DRIVES